 For Harazaki, they evoke a quiet melancholy, like unremovable tattoos ingrained in the body, symbolizing values and expectations absorbed over time.
 Through intricate repetition, the works convey uncertainty, vulnerability, and subtle resistance as the artist navigates an identity shaped by multiple cultural influences.
 Ingrained Patterns invites viewers to reflect on their own inherited histories and the unseen forces that shape who we become.

-Ingrained Patterns
+Solo Exhibition: Ingrained Patterns

 May 1 – July 26, 2026